bendourthe/computer-vision/README.md

 # Computer vision

-## This repository contains a few custom codes written to address some specific projects* requiring the use of Computer Vision.
+## This repository contains custom codes written to address specific projects* requiring the use of Computer Vision.

 ### Click on the corresponding language folder for more details about its content.